everbright152/gemini-vision-compose-kmp/README.md

 - peekaboo as image picker, this library is amazing btw (https://github.com/onseok/peekaboo)

 # Note #
 I really sorry for anyone ask me why not use SDK, while i init this project unfortunately Google not yet provide for Compose Multiplatfrom or KMP.
-So i go for API for exploring for other options.
+So we go for API for exploring for other options.
 <br>
 Well if you want to clone or make this app more powerfull go ahead just create Gemini API key and paste in composeApp\src\commonMain\kotlin\di\network\GeminiApi.kt you can  paste the key in variable name KEY..😊😊😊